iexcloud/docs/source/getting-started/getting-started-with-apperate.md

-# Getting Started with IEX Cloud Apperate
+# Get Started with Apperate

 A great way to get familiar with Apperate is to write data to it and access that data.
 Apperate stores data in [datasets](../reference/glossary.md#dataset); they're schema-based database tables that come with additional benefits.
 Datasets can store any data model, and are optimized for time series data.
 For each dataset, Apperate automatically generates a permissioned API and API docs.